kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Favicon

-If I hadn't disabled the `inject` option of 'html-webpack-plugin', I would have used a plugin called ['favicons-webpack-plugin'](https://github.com/jantimon/favicons-webpack-plugin) that automatically generates all types of favicons(it's alot!), and inject them in my `index.html`:
+If I hadn't disabled the `inject` option of 'html-webpack-plugin', I would have used a plugin called ['favicons-webpack-plugin'](https://github.com/jantimon/favicons-webpack-plugin) that automatically generates all types of favicons(beware it's a lot!), and inject them in my `index.html`:

 ```javascript
 // webpack.config.js